henryleestudio/the-artwear-catalog-demo/README.md

 <img width="1437" alt="Screen Shot 2022-06-24 at 7 00 02 PM" src="https://user-images.githubusercontent.com/101936420/175736870-163ad5e1-cf46-4b5e-b82c-d890a2e98fcc.png">

 ## Design
-The design concept is inspired by the high fashion catalog aesthetic, so I decided to design a clean and spacious style layout with dynamic typographic, in relation to the catalog style photography to embody a modern art gallery look and feel.
-All art pieces are made by me or in collaboration with another artist.
+This design concept is inspired by the high fashion catalog aesthetic, so I decided to design a clean and spacious style layout with dynamic typographic, in relation to the catalog style photography to embody a modern art gallery look and feel.
+All art pieces are made by yours truly or in collaboration with another artist.
+I was intentional about not using a template for this project.
+Graphic design work is done by scratch.

 <p align="left">
   <a href="https://henrylee.studio/" target="_blank">